walterrowe/magick-frames/README.md

 - your graphic logo centered beneath the image
 - styled version written to a separate file

+> &nbsp;
 > **WARNING**
 >
 > You MUST use Script Editor to add custom styles.
-The `styleDroplets` property list uses OPT+[RETURN] to continue the list across multiple lines.
+The `customDroplets` property list uses OPT+[RETURN] to continue the list across multiple lines.
 Other code editing tools such as Visual Studio Code and Atom are unable to insert this special form of line continuation.
+> &nbsp;

 The property list uses `key:value` pairs where the style name is the key and the “frame\_it” style options is the value.
 Use “frame\_it” from the command line to test different options and develop your own custom style settings.
 Run “frame\_it” with NO options to see a complete list of style options.
 Once you have an options set you like, add a new entry to the property list with unique name and the options you choose, and export a new droplet named for your custom style(s).